fictionco/fiction/@docs/advanced/post-types/index.md

 Post type creation also supports three additional options related to schemas:
 - `schemaMiddleware` - Callback function for adding [Mongoose middleware](https://mongoosejs.com/docs/middleware.html) functions
 - `schemaOptions` - Add Mongoose [options](https://mongoosejs.com/docs/guide.html#options) to the schema
 - `schemaPopulated` - Defines which fields define IDs that should should be looked up and populated.
 It also supports a context value for controlling when population should occur (population is similar to a join in SQL).
+  - **Context:** Defines the depth of population based on situation.
+    - `any` always populates
+    - `list` populated on single post views and post listings
+    - `single` only populate on single post views (e.g. specific content like images)

 ```js
 import { addPostType, ObjectId } from "@factor/api"